alexa-labs/skill-sample-jsx-for-apl-fruit-nutrition-facts/README.md

 * Responsive Components (https://developer.amazon.com/en-US/docs/alexa/alexa-presentation-language/apl-layouts-overview.html) - AlexaHeader.

 These components are used inside the jsx files under **lambda/apl/** to generate more complex APL Components which forms APL Document pages.
-Meanwhile generating those APL Document pages, **Jsx For Apl** gives power to divide each APL page into smaller parts(basically into components).
+Meanwhile generating those APL Document pages, **JSX for APL** gives power to divide each APL page into smaller parts(basically into components).
 For instance, gettering and viewing nutrition info is executed inside **FruitNutritionInfo** component and it is used by the components in need of nutrition info.
 Same logic exists for listing the fruits by using **FruitsRow** component.

 ## Brief Steps